"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 > I also read somewhere that in 1966, while on tour in the States, Mick Jagger came across Jimmy and was interested enough to talk of organising a tour for him!
 Jimmy is said to have wisely felt that he wasn't ready for it.

 > According to Brund Blum, in his biography of Lou Reed titled "Electric Dandy", Jimmy attended a Velvet Underground performance in New York in 1966 !
-John Cale and Lou Reed's feedback drenched experimentations were obviously a great influence on his future guitar playing.
-Perhaps he had toyed with distortion techniques before that, but this event must have contributed to his own vision of his music.
+I mailed Blum and asked what his source was for this information but he said that someone told him but he couldn't remember who.
+So it's just hearsay unfortunately.
+If Jimmy did attend a performance, John Cale and Lou Reed's feedback drenched experimentations might obviously have been a great influence on his future guitar playing.
+According to Billy Cox, Jimi had toyed with distortion way before 1966 anyway.

 Check out this great book by Steve Roby and Brad Schreiber all about Jimi's life and career before fame.